- For what can I use SkandCert?

 - Do I become a diploma or a certificate?

 - In which languages is the certificate issued?

 - How can I register?
 What is the procedure afterwards?

 - What do candidates say about the exam?

 If you are intending to go to Scandinavia for work, you can show your language skills to your future employer.
 Since the CEFR-levels A1-C2 are internationally used for many languages, even HR-managers who have little to do with languages can get an understanding of your language skills.

-Students can provide proof of language skills for exchange studies in Norway, Denmark, Iceland or Finland.
+Students can provide proof of language skills for or after exchange studies in Norway, Denmark, Iceland or Finland.

 …and what else?
 Consider passing the exam as an achievement for yourself!